 current flu outbreak, and it discusses “what if” scenarios based on a theoretical pandemic of an unknown flu strain.

-We've already identified this particular strain, so the only information that's currently relevant is information specific to H1N1.
-You also want to ensure that the information you're reading is accurate -- so maybe your hairdresser isn't the best source.
-Instead, learn more by visiting the websites of the Centers for Disease Control (CDC), the government's website on pandemic flu, and the WHO.
+accurate — so maybe your hairdresser isn’t the best source.
+Instead, learn more by visiting the websites of the Centers for Disease Control (CDC),

 All of these sites are updating regularly and have the most relevant information.
 And none of them advocate panicking.

-Once you've crossed panic off your list, what should you do?
-Follow normal flu season protocols -- but really follow them closely.
-Wash your hands like it's your new religion.
-Carry hand sanitizer in your bag so you can use it whenever you need it.
+Once you’ve crossed panic off your list, what should you do?
+Follow normal flu season protocols — but really follow them closely.
+Wash your hands like it’s your new religion.
+Carry hand sanitizer

 hands?
 We’re making a big thing about that right now.”